Creating property & asset protection trusts in your will

 As an example, Alf and Brenda have assets worth £300,000 together, primarily in the value of their home.
 At this level of wealth, their joint estate does not qualify for inheritance tax.
 They wish to leave as much of their estate to their son Charles.
 Alf dies before Brenda, leaving her his share in the home and all his other assets.
 After 2 years of continuing to live at home, Brenda needs care and moves to a nursing home.
 Fees are slightly less than the UK average at £30,000 per year.
 Her new level of wealth means that she may have to pay such fees for just over 9 years (before her wealth drops below the current threshold for paying fees of £23,250).
 She lives for 7 more years, and Charles inherits £90,000.
 However, had Alf placed his assets in a property protection trust, Brenda would still have been able to live in the family home, but the value of her estate would have been still £150,000 just after Alf's death.
 Care costs for 7 years would have reduced the value of her estate to £14,250 (the level at which your local authority pays all care costs).
 However, Charles would have inherited that £14,250 plus the £150,000 left by Alf in trust.
 So Charles would be £74,250 richer.

 Ethics and legality

-The reason to create these types of trusts is to slip under the thresholds for means testing so that your children inherit a greater value.
+The reason to create these types of trusts is to prevent the wealth of the person who dies first from being used to pay for care fees for the spouse.
+Your children inherit a greater value.